zrythm/zrythm/doc/user/exporting/audio-and-midi.rst

 The Export dialog below is used to export the project or part of the project into audio or MIDI files.
+It can be accessed by clicking :ref:`zrythm-interface/main-toolbar:Export As`.

 .. image:: /_static/img/export_dialog.png
    :align: center